-For the past ten years, I have been researching contemporary applications of buon fresco, an ancient technique of painting onto fresh wet plaster.
-In essence, fresco is a method of making colored limestone.
-Although it has a long and distinguished history, particularly as an architectural feature, buon fresco’s use as a medium for contemporary expression is barely existent due to a number of reasons that include its extreme physical demands and the overall difficulty of the medium.
-The goal of my work is to push the traditional boundaries of buon fresco in ways that respect the medium’s history, but offers a “fresh” point of access for contemporary viewers.
+For the past ten years, I have researched contemporary applications of buon fresco, an ancient technique of painting on fresh wet plaster.
+In essence, fresco is a method of making colored stone.
+While it has a long and distinguished history, particularly as an architectural feature, buon fresco’s use as a medium for contemporary expression is barely existent due to reasons that include its extreme physical demands, rigidity, and the overall difficulty of the medium.
+The goal of my work is to push the traditional boundaries of fresco in ways that respect the medium’s history, but offer a “fresh” point of access for contemporary viewers.

-In contrast to fresco’s traditional use, I apply color with an airbrush and create works that are portable, lightweight, and at times modular.
-I spray mists of pigment onto fresh plaster until figures emerge.
+I apply color with an airbrush and create buon frescoes that are portable, lightweight, and at times modular.
+I spray mists of pigment on fresh plaster until ghostly figures emerge.
 The atomized dispersal of the figures intrigues me because it creates veiled subjects whose identities are not amplified nor fixed as is historically the case with buon frescoes.
 The images are indefinite and subtle.